 This was a common tactic used by comedians in the silent era; make a list of gags and then develop a narrative to build that gags around.
 In Better Off Dead the gags take a precedent over the story, it really isn’t until the last half hour that the REAL story kicks in: Lane bonds with Monique and with her help finds confidence in himself that he’s able to beat Stalin in a ski race.
 This narrative would usually slowly develop throughout the course of the film, but in Better Off Dead it’s condensed into the final act of the movie.
 Interestingly, Monique and Lane don’t actually meet one another until the film is halfway over and even then their meeting gets interrupted by random comedy bits.

 Monique’s screen time in the first half is fairly limited, she will occasionally pop up to remind the audience that she’s there, but she’s almost a nonfactor.
 The major advantage to this is that it answers the question, “Why is Lane so obsessed with Beth, when a better looking brunette is waiting in the wings?”
-This tends to be the most irritating aspect of most teen comedies, the main character obsesses over a popular blonde and is oblivious to the fact that much nicer and better looking woman is standing right next to him the entire time.
+This tends to be the most irritating aspect of most teen comedies; the main character obsesses over a popular blonde and is oblivious to the fact that much nicer and better looking woman is standing right next to him the entire time.
 In Better Off Dead, Lane doesn’t notice Monique, because he hasn’t meet her yet.
 And once he gets to know her, it isn’t long before he is smitten with her.
 Surprisingly, despite being condensed, the relationship between Lane and Monique is absolutely believable, this is large due to the wonderful chemistry between John Cusack and Diane Franklin; the interaction between these two actors makes it easy to believe that these characters would fall for one another.

-Furthermore, Holland establishes from the get go that the two are kindred spirits, they are both find themselves victims of circumstance: Lane’s girlfriend has left him to be with his most hated rival and Monique is doing her best to keep her sanity while living with the ultra nerdy Ricky and his deranged mother Mrs. Smith.
+Furthermore, Holland establishes from the get go that the two are kindred spirits, they both find themselves victims of circumstance: Lane’s girlfriend has left him to be with his most hated rival and Monique is doing her best to keep her sanity while living with the ultra nerdy Ricky and his deranged mother, Mrs. Smith.
 In one of the film’s funniest moments, Monique is having Christmas with the Smiths and Ricky’s mom asks, “Do you have Christmas in France?
 You know….CHRISTMAS!
 CHRISTMAS!”
-She then grabs Monique’s lips and makes her enunciate the word Christmas.
-Ricky (after being spurred by his mom) then gives Monique a present, which is a framed picture of him making a rather idiotic face.

 The main reason the relationship between Monique and Lane is believable is that is the first person (in fact the only person) in the film that is capable of having a normal conversation with Monique.
 In the school cafeteria, he confides in her about his mom’s terrible cooking and how anything, including cafeteria food, tastes good in comparison.
 The other characters really don’t regard her as a person: Roy views her as his next conquest and speaks to her in French, in an attempt to seduce her.
 Monique responds by shaking up a can of soda, opening the tab and spraying it all over him.
 Mrs. Smith treats Monique like a misbehaved child and often talks down to her, while Ricky doesn’t speak to her at all, but keeps her at arm’s length whenever they are seen together.
-Later on, when Monique is venting by throwing apples at a speed limit sign, she confides in Lane that she can speak English (up until this point the audience is lead to believe she can only speak French) and that the only reason she pretended she couldn’t is, “If you lived with a family like that, the less you spoke the happier you would be.”
+Later on, when Monique is venting by throwing apples at a speed limit sign, she confides in Lane that she can speak English (up until this point the audience is lead to believe she can only speak French) and that the reason she pretended she couldn’t was, “If you lived with a family like that, the less you spoke the happier you would be.”

 I disagree with Leonard Maltin’s claim that the movie “goes down the drain” once it reaches its climax; if the audience didn’t care about the plight of Lane then maybe he would have a point, but the greatest strength of Better Off Dead is that it builds sympathy for Lane right from the beginning.
 There are probably a lot of men out there who can relate to Lane’s frustration of seeing the woman of his dreams date a guy who is a complete douchebag.
 It is the ultimate kick to the groin.
 I certainly can relate, as I witnessed it first hand, granted she wasn’t the girl of my dreams, but she was extremely cute and her boyfriend…well the less I say about him the better.
 Not only is Roy Stalin a douchebag, but he is the ULIMATE TEEN DOUCHEBAG.
 Roy’s antagonism towards Lane is never really justified, most teen comedies at least try to give the bully a motivation for tormenting the hero, but Roy is an asshole just for the hell of it.
-He calls Lane, “Oscar Meyer” and often makes jokes at Lane’s expense, like suggest that Lane try out for the girl’s water ballet team.
+He calls Lane, “Oscar Meyer” and often makes jokes at Lane’s expense, like suggesting that Lane try out for the girl’s water ballet team.
 The most frustrating aspect is that not only is Roy an asshole, but he’s practically better than Lane at everything, hell the guy is a local hero as he is the only person to successfully have skied the K12.
 Charles, Lane’s best friend, even says that Lane is a great skier, but Roy is incredible.

 And if that wasn’t enough, the film stacks even more miseries on poor Lane: